mainsocial/bbpress-meta/README.md

 wp bbpress-meta install
 ```

-The install command will put the website in maintenance mode for a few seconds (depending on your database since).
+The install command will put the website in maintenance mode for a few seconds.
+How long depends on the speed of your database.
+For us, with hundreds of thousands of rows in the posts table, and a basic MySQL install on a commodity server, only a few seconds.